tgzchaner/SimTool/README.md

 # simtool
-this is simple tool,it base on java.
+This is simple tool,it base on java.